ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 }
 ```

 There's only one gotcha with classes.
-Using methods like `counter.increment` inside `onclick` doesn't work, because `this` refers to the context where it ran and that's the button:
+Using methods like `counter.increment` inside `onclick` doesn't work, because `this` refers to the context where it ran, and here that's the `<button>` element:

 ```svelte:App.svelte
 <script lang="ts">